 Osaka became my absolute favorite city in Japan.
 Even though we didn’t have much time to spend there (At first, we thought we could just spend 2 days in Osaka).
 Basically, we had to come up with an Osaka itinerary for just two days.
-As life sometimes plays, we would return to Osaka just one week later being given some more time to explore this wonderful city.
+As life sometimes plays, we would return to Osaka just one week later being given some more time to explore this wonderful city, though.

 Due to its busy streets, skyscrapers and advertising signs Osaka might even remind me a little of my Big love New York City.
 Don’t you guys think?
 And with a little imagination, Shinsaibashi could be even similar to the Times Square.
 Well, just with a river running through.
 But who hasn’t looked at the Times Square and thought to himself: A river running through here would be so cool.
 However, whether it is similar to New York City or not.
 Let’s just agree on the fact that Osaka is an amazing city.

 In the following, you can find your Ultimate Osaka 2 Days Itinerary.